 The transactions under the Alliance Agreement constitute the Company's continuing connected transactions under Chapter 14A of the Listing Rules, which are subject to the reporting, annual review and announcement requirements of the Listing Rules.
-As these non-exempt continuing connected transactions are expected to continue on a recurring and continuing basis, the Directors (including the independent non-executive Directors) consider that compliance with the above announcement requirements will be impractical, will add unnecessary administrative costs and will be unduly burdensome.
+As these non-exempt continuing connected transactions are expected to continue on a recurring and continuing basis (subject to the terms of the Alliance Agreement set out above), the Directors (including the independent non-executive Directors) consider that compliance with the above announcement requirements will be impractical, will add unnecessary administrative costs and will be unduly burdensome.

 Accordingly, pursuant to Rule 14A.105 of the Listing Rules, the Company has applied for, and the Stock Exchange has granted to the Company, a waiver exempting the Company from strict compliance with the announcement requirements of the Listing Rules, subject to the condition that the aggregate values of the continuing connected transactions for each financial year not exceeding the relevant amounts set out in the respective annual caps (as stated above) and there being no significant changes in the terms of such transactions.
 The waiver granted by the Stock Exchange for the above non-exempt continuing connected transactions expired on 30 June 2020.
-Upon expiry of the waiver, the Company will re-comply with the then applicable Listing Rules, including the requirements for setting new monetary annual caps for the Service Fees payable by us to PwC Australia under the Alliance Agreement.
+With the expiry of the waiver, the Company is complying with the applicable Listing Rules, including the requirements for setting new monetary annual caps for the Service Fees payable by us to PwC Australia under the Alliance Agreement.